Vsevolod-Muronets/Porfolio/IBM_AI_Engineering/Developing AI Applications with Python and Flask/Module 3 - Creating AI Application and Deploy using Flask/final_project/README.md

    Take a **screenshot** of the output displaying the error message and name it `7c_error_handling_interface.png` both for Option 1 -Final project submission and evaluation and For Option 2 -Peer-Graded Submission and Evaluation.

-**Optional:**

-At any point of time if you want to push your code to your forked GitHub repository, you can do so by following the instructions provided in this [link](https://cf-courses-data.static.labs.skills.network/9Yqz09lYagTH_Eo5c9BXqQ/Get%20familiar%20with%20Git%20Commands-v1.md.html).

-::page{title="Task 8: Run static code analysis"}
+# Task 8: Run static code analysis

 Finally, its time to check code compliance.